Remchingen: Sister cities, twin towns and friendship agreements

 Approximately 300 Sanbiagesi along with their families now live in Remchingen as well as another 100 former residents of Remchingen can be found in San Biagio Platani having returned to their hometown.

 Structure

-Remchingen is made up of four districts.
-The four districts are very dense and central.
+Remchingen is made up of four districts which are very dense and central.
 The largest district is Wilferdingen.
-It is centrally located in the middle of Remchingen.
+It is located in the middle of Remchingen.
 This is where most of the infrastructure and the town center can be found.
 Singen is on the northern side in the direction of Karlsruhe.
 Singen is the second largest district and is right next to Wilferdingen.
 Nöttingen is the third largest and southernmost district.
 Darmsbach, by far the smallest district of Remchingen, lies between Nöttingen and Wilferdingen.
 All four districts are very close to each other and can be reached very quickly.